 Emergency and ad hoc inpatient work will take place according to need and appropriate space availability

-Swab-negative inpatients are to be done after the planned elective care green patients in Labs 1 & 4.
+Swab-negative inpatients (green) are to be done after the planned elective care purple patients in Labs 1 & 4.

 When a Lab is out of commission, this will be discussed between the scheduling team and Cath lab team to decide the best course of action.